~14 min read

 Because not every helpdesk is built for multi-storefront work.
 Some forward your messages from one inbox into another and call it an integration.
 Others actually go deep, pulling order data, tracking, and purchase history from each marketplace into one ticket view.
 The gap between those two approaches shows up in your response times, your seller ratings, and (eventually) your bottom line.

 We pulled this guide together after watching dozens of eCommerce teams wrestle with the same problem.
 Scattered support across storefronts.
 Five tabs open.
 Tickets falling through the cracks.
-The platforms below are the five that get shortlisted most often by sellers in this exact situation.
+The platforms below are the seven that get shortlisted most often by sellers in this exact situation.
 Let’s walk through them.

 Why fragmented support is quietly losing you money